enewe101/cluster-func/README.md

 }
 ```

-However there are three special options whose names differ from the
+There are three special options whose names differ from the
-PBS option names slightly.
-These options are also set by default.
+PBS option names slightly, and options are set to defaults unless specifically
+overridden.

 - `'name'`: the name of your subjobs as they appear in the job scheduler.
 	This is also used to name your subjob scripts.
 The default is the